aquasecurity/trivy-operator/docs/design/design_vuln_scan_job_in_same_namespace_of_workload.md

 ## Overview

-When user runs a workload with private managed registry image(eg. image from ECR, ACR) and user is not using ImagePullSecret method to provide access to registry, then starboard operator has challenges to scan such workloads.
+When user runs a workload with private managed registry image(eg. image from ECR, ACR) and user is not using ImagePullSecret method to provide access to registry, then trivy operator has challenges to scan such workloads.
 - Consider an example of ECR registry, there is one option available in which that user can associate IAM role to service account, then workloads which are associated with this service account will get authorised to run with the image from that registry.
- If user wants to get these images scanned using Starboard operator then currently we have only one way to do that.
+ If user wants to get these images scanned using Trivy operator then currently we have only one way to do that.
- User has to associate IAM role to starboard service account, so with when scan job run with `starboard-operator`service account, then Trivy will get appropriate permission to pull the image.
-To know more on how this mechanism works, please refer to the documents [ECR registry configuration], [IAM role to service account], but, starboard cannot use permission set on service account of workload.
+ User has to associate IAM role to trivy-operator service account, so with when scan job run with `trivy-operator`service account, then Trivy will get appropriate permission to pull the image.
+To know more on how this mechanism works, please refer to the documents [ECR registry configuration], [IAM role to service account], but, trivy cannot use permission set on service account of workload.

 Recently, there is one option added in Trivy plugin with [Trivy fs command], In which Trivy scans the image which is cached on a node.
 And to do that scan job is scheduled on same node where workload is running, so that Trivy can use a cached image from a node.
 But, if we want to schedule these scan job on any node, then currently we dont have option to do that, coz image might not be available on that node.
-Also, starboard cannot attach imagePullSecret available on the workload pull the image.
+Also, trivy cannot attach imagePullSecret available on the workload pull the image.
 We also thought that when we have ImagePullSecret available on a workload, then we can use existing option of Trivy image scan with which we can scan workload.
-To do that, starboard operator creates another secret from existing ImagePullSecret so that registry credentials are provided to Trivy as Env var.
+To do that, trivy operator creates another secret from existing ImagePullSecret so that registry credentials are provided to Trivy as Env var.
 But again, we cannot reuse the same ImagePullSecret available on the workload.